Siphoin/SiphoinHelpers/README.md

-# poolMono
+# Pool Mono v.10
- Simple Pool System for Unity
+ ## Simple Pool System for Unity

+This is a simple pool object system for Unity:

+It can create prefabs at the start of the game, instantiate them into a special specified root and have an expandable or non-expandable type